github/training-kit/downloads/github-git-cheat-sheet.md

 ```$ git reset [file]```

-Unstages the file, but preserve its contents
+Unstages the file, but preserves its contents

 ```$ git commit -m"[descriptive message]"```